 A useful thing to note, is that while I’m writing a blog surrounding my life as ‘The Bipolar Businessman’ the chaps are not the only ones suffering in businesses the world over, with their mental health…

 Both males and females are equally at risk of issues surrounding mental health, depression and anxiety and it’s important that we’re aware of anyone within our businesses that may potentially show cause for concern.

 I started this blog originally because around only 19% of men who actually have a mental health disorder, come forward to try and seek help or advice, and still fewer of that 19% actually put their name to it, so most remain anonymous.
 The shocking thing is, that the female statistic is only around 29% which means in both the male and female categories we’re still seeing that around 70-80% of people with a mental health issue will not seek help or maybe don’t even know how to.

-A staggering 45% of mental health issues surrounding depression and anxiety are actually caused or develop because of people’s working environments and work lifestyles, that means nearly half of the mental health issues in the UK to date could potentially be remedied if companies were to employ steps to make a change!
+A staggering 45% of mental health issues surrounding depression and anxiety are actually caused, or develop, because of people’s working environments and work lifestyles, that means nearly half of the mental health issues in the UK to date could potentially be remedied if companies were to employ proactive steps toward making a change!

-My focus as an individual is to create awareness of the issues, share my story (to give an indication of where others might have come from, or what they might be dealing with) and to help companies both large and small to remedy the issues, at least to a degree, in implementing changes & policies that aid their staff development long term.
+My focus as an individual is to create awareness of the issues, share my story (to give an indication of where others might have come from, or what they might be dealing with), and to help companies both large and small to remedy the issues relating to employee wellbeing at work, at least to a degree.
+Then implement changes to policies that aid their staff development long term.